balb/SpaceBusDriver/SPECIFICATION.md

 ## 4. Game State

+- **Title Screen:** The game begins on a retro-styled title screen featuring vector graphics.
+The player presses the **Spacebar** to start the game.
-- **Start:** The game begins with the player's bus near the Home Planet, a passenger at the Home Planet, and the alien at a random position a safe distance away.
+- **Gameplay Start:** The game begins with the player's bus near the Home Planet, a passenger at the Home Planet, and the alien at a random position a safe distance away.
 - **Game Over:** Occurs when the player collides with the alien.
     - All game movement stops.
     - A "GAME OVER" message is displayed along with the final score.
-    - The player can restart the game by pressing the **Spacebar**.
+    - The player can restart the game by pressing the **Spacebar**, which returns them to the Title Screen.

 ## 5. Assets & Visuals

 All visual assets are generated programmatically (procedurally) at runtime.
 - **Background:** A black void with small, white, randomly placed rectangles representing stars, filling the entire game world.
 - **Space Bus:** A yellow rectangular body with a light blue "cockpit" section.
+- **Thruster Effect:** A yellow particle trail is emitted from the back of the bus when the player accelerates forward.
 - **Alien:** A green circle with a smaller black circle for an eye.
 - **Passenger:** A blue character with a circular head and a rectangular body.
 - **Planets:**